patternfly/patternfly-elements/docs/framework-integration/react.md

 - Interacting with our web components API
 - Adding icing on the cake

-Each section will show you exactly what you need to do with code snippets and an accompanying CodeSandbox that you can edit or fork.
+Each section will show you exactly what you need to do with code snippets.
 {% endband %}

 {% band header="Initial setup" %}